Spacerocket007/Steam-Auto-Shutdown/README.md

 -----------
 # Updates:
-- June 16th, 2020 added Linux version
+- July 16th, 2020 added Linux version
+- July 17th, 2020 changed design

 ---------
 Any ideas how to make it better?
 Want to give feedback?
 Have problems?
 Want to suggest features?
 Have a question?